Cwantic/Documentation/Python/Samples/lyre.md

                 valid = cmd.addSubCommand("AddPipeCommand", params)

                 if valid:
-                    # 4 : Create new pipe to close the lyre
+                    # 4 : Create new pipe to close the loop

                     # 4.1 : Create params for command "AddPipeCommand" (see Help)
                     params = []